Dentures in Tucson, AZ

 - Sticky foods (peanut butter, gummy candies, etc.) that can pull your dentures out of place.

-- Foods with small hard to chew pieces (popcorn kernels, shelled nuts, etc.) that could get stuck in your dentures or damage them.
+- Foods with small hard-to-chew pieces (popcorn kernels, shelled nuts, etc.) that could get stuck in your dentures or damage them.

 - Certain hard foods (apples, corn on the cob, etc.) that could damage or dislodge your dentures.